cjperez1971/writingsamples/index.md

 #### Help Center rebranding (Cloudflare Help Center)
 More than a writing sample, this entry showcases a site updgrade with a tighter design alignment with the Cloudflare Dashboard.
 It also shows a marked improvement on information architecture and user experience.

-In the "after" version, the information above the fold was selected based on support ticket volume, frequent customer searches, and insights gained from site analytics.
-In contrast, the information below the fold aimst to integrate (for the first time) support content with developer portal content.
+In the *After* version, the information above the fold was selected based on support ticket volume, frequent customer searches, and insights gained from site analytics.
+In contrast, the information below the fold aims to integrate (for the first time) support content with developer portal content.

 * [Before](https://web.archive.org/web/20170814225943/https://support.cloudflare.com/hc/en-us)
 * [After](https://support.cloudflare.com/hc/en-us)